πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

 One simple condition is fine.
-Multiple skip conditions β†’ if-nesting becomes deep.
+Multiple skip conditions make the if-nesting deep.

 Rule of thumb:

-β€’ Multiple skips + long body β†’ continue (guard-clause style)
+β€’ Multiple skips + long body β†’ use continue (guard-clause style)

-Same idea as early return in functions β€” see if Statement.
+It's the same idea as an early return in functions β€” see if Statement.

 Try it yourself — loops